pulumi/pulumi-hugo/themes/default/content/templates/container-service/azure/index.md

 title: Container Service on Azure
 layout: template

-# Make sure this is description accurate for this template.
 meta_desc: The Container Service template makes it easy to deploy a container service on Azure with Pulumi and Azure Container Instances (ACI).

 # Be sure to replace this image.
 Figma source file: